Hertz Foundation: Notable fellows

 In 2018, some 30 Hertz Fellows were recognized by MIT Technology Review, Forbes, the Howard Hughes Medical Institute, National Academy of Sciences and many others for outstanding work in their respective fields.

 Thesis Prize

-The Hertz Foundation requires that each Fellow furnish the Foundation a copy of his or her doctoral dissertation upon receiving the Ph.D.
-The Foundation's Thesis Prize Committee examines the Ph.D. dissertations for their overall excellence and pertinence to high-impact applications of the physical sciences.
+The Hertz Foundation requires that each fellow furnish the foundation a copy of his or her doctoral dissertation upon receiving the PhD The foundation's Thesis Prize Committee examines the PhD dissertations for their overall excellence and pertinence to high-impact applications of the physical sciences.
 Each Thesis Prize winner receives an honorarium of $5,000.